 Mr. Rossi has an extensive technical background in areas including electronics, electro-optics & mechanics, semiconductor devices & manufacturing processes, electronic imaging systems, computer software, memory devices, magnetic & optic recording media and systems, optical computers, video recording, television & audio systems, electrostatic imaging systems, facsimile systems, telephone switching networks, mobile & cellular telephones, image processing, automotive systems (particularly engine controls, transmissions, braking systems & chassis design), computer simulation & modeling, space flight technology, information technology systems, acoustics, plasma science, general mechanics, and is the holder of five United States patents.

-Mr. Rossi is currently a member in good standing of the Virginia Bar and the District of Columbia Bar, is admitted to practice in the U.S. Court of Appeals for the Federal Circuit, the U.S. District Court for the Eastern District of Virginia, the U.S. District Court of the District of Columbia, and the Supreme Court of Virginia, and is registered to practice before the United States Patent & Trademark Office as a Registered Patent Attorney.
+Mr. Rossi is currently a member in good standing of the Virginia Bar, is admitted to practice in the U.S. Court of Appeals for the Federal Circuit, the U.S. District Court for the Eastern District of Virginia, and the Supreme Court of Virginia, and is registered to practice before the United States Patent & Trademark Office as a Registered Patent Attorney.